MaximePolicarpo/Lake_Tanganyika_cichlids_chemoreception/README.md

 - [Cichlids_lamellae.R](Cichlids_lamellae.R) : Generate bed files with chemoreceptors coordinates and launch the script ClustEnrichTE.sh

-Pictures of olfactory epithelium, and all files necessary to run this script are available on Zenodo (), in the directory "Olfactory_epithelium" and in the directory "Dataset_and_various_data_Cichlids"
+Pictures of olfactory epithelium, brains CTscans data and all files necessary to run this script are available on Zenodo (), in the directory "Olfactory_epithelium", in the directory "Brain_CTscans" and in the directory "Dataset_and_various_data_Cichlids"

 ## IV - Chemoreception analysis